Here's why carbon stored in Canada's peatlands needs to stay there | CBC News

 The Ontario government plans to open up the area for mining and has proposed legislative changes to clear hurdles to development in the region.
 Several Indigenous communities oppose the plan.
 The new data on carbon stocks in the region's soils could support the argument that the area should be protected.

-At a panel discussion at the COP26 climate change conference this week, Canada's Environment Minister Steven Guilbeault admitted the country has some "catch-up" to do when it comes to conservation.
+At a panel discussion at the COP26 climate change conference this week, Canada's environment minister, Steven Guilbeault, admitted the country has some "catch-up" to do when it comes to conservation.
 He stressed that his government is committed to Canada's targets for protecting lands by 2025 and 2030.

 He addressed the Ring of Fire project directly, saying "we view our continued effort on reconciliation as making sure that these activities done on the lands of First Nations, Métis and Inuit are done with their collaboration, with a seat at the table for them … and in many cases by them leading the way."